qbicsoftware-archive/resource-management/README.md

 Settings
 -----
-add, modify, delete,lock resources, users, costs etc.
+Add, modify, delete, lock resources, users, costs etc.

 Database
 -----
 This one is not a portlet.
-The database could now be mysql or mariadb.
+The database could now be a Mysql or Mariadb.
 Other sql-like databases should work as well, but have not been tested.

 The database class is now implemented as a ?static singelton?.
 The reason is that the whole thing runs as a bunch of liferay portlets.
-If one users logs in and tries to reserve an instrument through the calendar, all other users should be immediately notified.
-If the database class is a static singelton, all users use the same instance.
+If one user logs in and tries to reserve an instrument through the calendar, all other users should be immediately notified.
+If the database class is a static singelton, all users use the same instance, because it exists only once for the jvm.
-The database class is supposed to send events to listeners that a calendar was updated.
-And the calendar portlet should listen to that and update its calendar immediately.
+The database class is supposed to send 'calendar changed' events (and others) to listeners.
+The calendar portlet should listen to that and update itself immediately.

 Other than that all portlets use that class to insert, update or delete values (calendar events, user names. instrument prices etc.).